wuwei1024/SpringBoot-JDBC-MyBatis/README.md

-# SpringBoot-JDBC/MyBatis
+# SpringBoot-JDBC/MyBatis-MySql
-One Spring Boot Demo with JDBC/MyBatis
+One Spring Boot Demo with JDBC/MyBatis and MyBatis